k-barnes/us-cs-faculty-collaboration-network/README.md

 | combined_gender_estimate  | categorical | Man, Woman, Non-binary or unsure, No photo found  | gender meta-label algirithmically estimated to maximize alignment with survey self-identification |
 | combined_race_estimate  | categorical | White, East Asian, Southeast Asian, Indian / Indian subcontinent, Middle Eastern / North African, Black, Latinx, Multiracial or Unsure, No photo found, Native Hawaiian or Pacific Islander  | race meta-label algirithmically estimated to maximize alignment with survey self-identification |

-The node metadata given above is linked to an edge list for a coauthorship network using the node ID feature.
-Nodes are faculty in our census.
-Two nodes are connected by an edge if they are listed as coauthors on a paper indexed by the DBLP Computer Science Bibliography, an online repository of publication data from major computer science venues.
-The edgelist is built from 3,652,370 journal articles and 3,563,465 publications in conference proceedings.
+The node metadata given above is linked to an edge list for a coauthorship network built from 3,652,370 journal articles and 3,563,465 conference proceedings indexed by the DBLP Computer Science Bibliography:

 |      feature       |  type | description |
 | -------------- | ----- | -------- |